What Are the Sectors and Industries of the S&P 500?

 - Water Utilities Industry

-As of December 10, 2016, the total value of all utilities stocks in the United States came to $1.28 trillion, or about 3.33% of the market.
-It is the smallest sector of the S&P 500.
-Utlities stocks include many local electricity and water companies including Exelon, Dominion Resources, and NV Energy.
+As of January 25, 2019, the total value of all utilities stocks in the United States came to $1.27 trillion, or about 3.18% of the market.
+Utilities stocks include many local electricity and water companies including Exelon and Dominion Resources.